 These dawn services start with hymns and prayers, followed by laying wreaths and then the playing of the Last Post.
 A minute silence is then observed, Reveille and then the national anthems of both Australia and New Zealand are then played.

-In Australia it is custom to wear a sprig of rosemary on lapels, where as in New Zealand it is common to where a poppy.
+In Australia, it is custom to wear a sprig of rosemary on lapels, whereas in New Zealand it is common to wear a poppy.

 Thank You and Please Leave A Comment

 I hope you enjoyed this post giving you a guide as to what ANZAC Day is all about.
 If you have any questions or comments then please leave a comment below.

 Please share with family and friends if you think this post will help others by using the social media buttons below.

 8 thoughts on “What Is ANZAC Day All About?”